ahmadreza-smdi/ms-shop/README.md

 ms shop is an online market that works with data mining assocition rule to suggest the products

 ## Running the project
-All the files of the project is combined and all the modules are set to one file, so to run the
+All the files of the project are combined and all the modules are set to one file, so to run the

 First of all you need to install pip3
 ```
 sudo apt-get -y install python3-pip

 ```
-after that you install django with pip, each version of django is different, in this project we work with djnago v2.0 by executing the below code you will install latest verion of django
+after that, you need to install django with pip, each version of django is different, in this project we work with djnago v2.0 by executing the below code you will install latest verion of django
 ```
 pip3 install django
 ```
-we have all the requirements listed in requirments.txt you can use that to install all of them.
+we have all the requirements listed in requirments.txt so you can use that to install all of them.
 ```
 pip3 install -r /path/to/requirements.txt

 ```
-also the requirements listed as
+also the requirements are listed as
 ```
 astroid==2.2.5
 Django==2.2.4